 Watch out: the Macacos Waterfall trekking is of moderate level.
 It is still easier than Itambé Waterfall in Cássia dos Coqueiros, though it’s still complicated.
 The way has some dodgy wooden steps and aren’t the best artcraft work in the world.
 We don’t recommend it for elderly, children and people with disabilities.

 The Ezmeril Waterfall is about 80km away from Ribeirao Preto and it was the waterfall that impressed us the most.

-Esmeril Waterfall is located inside a hydroelectric plant and, in theory, is not open for visitation – you can freely walk through the top of the waterfall, which is very beautiful, but the bottom part, where the natural pool is, is restricted for plant employees.
+Esmeril Waterfall in an awesome waterfall in Brazil, located inside a hydroelectric plant and, in theory, not open for visitation.
+You can freely walk through the top of the waterfall, which is very beautiful.
+But the bottom part, where the natural pool is, is restricted for plant employees.
 In reality, however, everyone circumvents the fences to access the bottom of the plant and swim in the waterfall.

 The Esmeril waterfall was where we found the most tourists.
 It was very full and, consequently, dirtier as well.
 It is sad to realize that even people who are after contact with nature, are able to leave garbage behind.

 PLEASE, be conscious and take a bag to collect your garbage.
 Don’t leave anything behind.
 These waterfalls are quite wild and have no tourist infrastructure, such as garbage cans, for example.
 Go prepared and collect everything you take.

 The trail to Cachoeira do Esmeril is easily accessible and anyone can walk it.

 Suggested itinerary for the weekend leaving from Ribeirao Preto